raspishake/rsudp/docs/settings.rst

 used by several earthquake notification agencies including the Mexican national early warning system (|sasmex|, |sasmex_telegram|).
-It has the bonus of being much, much easier to set up than Twitter, and will not lock your account out if there happen to be many posts in a short time period (whereas Twitter will).
+It has the bonus of being much, much easier to set up than Twitter, and will not as readily lock your account if there happen to be many posts in a short time period (in comparison to Twitter).

 If :json:`"enabled"` is :json:`true`, and bot :json:`"token"` key is correctly entered, :class:`rsudp.c_telegram.Telegrammer` will use the Telegram bot API to create alerts when an :code:`ALARM` message arrives on the queue.